Hurricane Sally Threatens Deadly Flooding In Southern US - UrduPoint

 Hurricane Sally Threatens Deadly Flooding In Southern US

-"Historic flooding is possible from Sally with extreme life-threatening flash flooding likely through Wednesday," the Miami-based center warned.
+"Historic flooding is possible from Sally with extreme life-threatening flash flooding likely through Wednesday," the Miami-based center warned, adding the storm could dump up to 20 inches (50 centimetres) of rain in some areas.

-At 1500 GMT, Sally was 110 miles southeast of mobile, Alabama, and heading in a northwesterly direction at two miles per hour.
+At 2100 GMT, Sally was about 85 miles south of mobile, Alabama, and heading north at a crawling pace of two miles per hour in the Gulf of Mexico.

 Sally is one of five tropical cyclones in the Atlantic Ocean -- a phenomenon only recorded once before, in September 1971, according to meteorologists.